-The Baseline Protocol provides a framework that allows Baseline Protocol Implementations (BPIs) to establish a common (business) frame of reference enabling confidential and complex (business) collaborations between enterprises without moving any sensitive data between traditional Systems of Record.
+The Baseline Protocol provides a framework that allows Baseline Protocol Implementations (BPIs) to establish a common frame of reference, enabling confidential and complex business collaborations between enterprises without moving any data between traditional Systems of Record.

-Presented below, a reference architecture that when implemented ensures that two or more systems of record can synchronize their system state over a permissionless public Consensus Controlled State Machine (CCSM) network.
+Presented below is a reference architecture that ensures two or more systems of record can synchronize their system state over a permissionless Consensus Controlled State Machine (CCSM) network when implemented.

 A Baseline Protocol Stack Reference Architecture as depicted above in Figure 1 is comprised of the following layers:

 - Middleware Layer: Manages all counterparties to an agreement and its associated workflows and worksteps with business rules and business data, as well as all counterparty delegates.
 It also manages all messaging between counterparties to an agreement and instantiation of processing layers based on newly created or updated agreements and their workflows, worksteps, business rules, and business data.

 - Processing Layer: Manages, properly sequences, and deterministically processes and finalizes all state change requests from counterparties to all agreements represented in the BPI, in a privacy-preserving, cryptographically verifiable manner .

 - CCSM Layer: Manages, properly sequences, and deterministically processes all transactions from the Processing Layer, as well as either deterministically or probabilistically finalizes all CCSM state transitions based on said transactions on the CCSM.